 Social Hosting & Liquor Liability

-The National Highway Traffic Safety Administration (NHTSA) estimates that nearly 13,000 people per year (about 35 per day) are killed in alcohol-impaired driving crashes.
+The National Highway Traffic Safety Administration (NHTSA) estimates that, in the United States, 28 people per day are killed in alcohol-impaired driving crashes.

 - Limit the amount of alcohol at your event.